yuppiecruncher/Dinsforbins/README.md

 The goal of this project is to deploy a live web application with some key features.

-This web application will allow a user (diner) to reserve menu options and times from a list populated by a content producer (the chef).
+This web application will allow a user (diner) to reserve menu options and times from a list populated by a content producer- (the chef).
 A third user type (the analyst) will be able to see usage statistics, survey responses and other relevant data through a built-in dashboard.

 The webapp is built upon the following stack: